Karl Wiesenburg: Early life and military service

-Otto Karl Wiesenburg (August 1, 1911 – June 18, 1990) was an American legislator, lawyer, and public servant.
-He was a member of the Mississippi House of Representatives from 1956 to 1964 and held various other roles in public service for Pascagoula and Jackson County, Mississippi.
-Wiesenburg is best known for his opposition to Mississippi Governor Ross Barnett's attempt to deny the enrollment of James Meredith into the University of Mississippi.
+Public service

+Devoted to public service, Wiesenburg was appointed to the Pascagoula Port Commission in 1941 and served as its president.
+He served as city attorney to both Pascagoula and Ocean Springs and as attorney for the Pascagoula Port Authority and attorney for the Jackson County Board of Supervisors.
+He also served for one term on the Pascagoula City Council.
+In 1956, he was elected to the Mississippi Legislature where served until 1964.
+He was voted the Outstanding Freshman Legislator in 1956.
+During his eight years, he authored significant legislation for south Mississippi including the County Zoning Act, State Ports Act, Water Safety and Boating Act, Pat Harrison Waterway Commission Act, and the Jackson County Campus - Mississippi Gulf Coast Jr. College Act.
+He also authored the landmark Jackson County Port Authority Act that created the port of Pascagoula, including the industrial area of Bayou Casotte.
+The Jackson County Port Authority considers him the father of the Port of Pascagoula.

+Meredith incident

+During the period when James Meredith entered the University of Mississippi as its first black student, over the opposition of Governor Ross Barnett and the Mississippi Legislature, Wiesenburg was one of two legislators, the other being Joe Wroten of Greenville, who took a strong stand for civil rights and observance of the law.
+Wiesenburg stated of the Barnett administration that, "His administration will go down as the worst since Reconstruction days."
+He wrote a five-part series of articles titled "The Oxford Disaster...Price of Defiance" that was published in the Pascagoula newspaper The Chronicle between December 17 and December 21, 1962.
 The articles detailed the applicable federal and state laws that had been violated and stated that the Governor's action had followed "the road to riot" and that the resulting bloodshed in Oxford was the "price of defiance."
 Ira B. Harkey Jr. editor of The Chronicle won the Pulitzer Prize for Editorial Writing in 1963 for his anti-segregationist editorials and reporting of the James Meredith incident.
 Others also took notice of Wiesenburg's strong stand for the rule of law.
 Attorney General Robert F. Kennedy wrote of Wiesenburg in a letter to the federal attorney in Oxford, "Tell [Wiesenburg] for me that he is the one who deserves a Pulitzer Prize or more.
 It is all well for we in the North to talk about these matters.
 That takes no courage at all.
 But people such as you and Mr. Wiesenburg are the ones who really carry the banner."
 Former Mississippi Governor William Winter described Wiesenburg as "one of the most courageous men he ever knew."

 While he did not attend college, unknown to his family until after his death, he paid for many students to attend colleges throughout the state.
 His family has established the Karl Wiesenburg Scholarship at the University of Southern Mississippi to honor his commitment to education and public service.
 The scholarship is available to University of Southern Mississippi students majoring in political science with preference for a student from Jackson County.